 Many medications are used to help people with Fragile X cope.
 But few clinical trials have been done on these drugs.
 Years ago FRAXA funded Dr. Craig Erickson to run a trial of aripiprazole (aka Abilify).
 FRAXA guest writer Hannah Miles recently caught up with Dr. Erickson to learn the results of the trial.

-With a $51,000 grant from FRAXA Research Foundation, Dr. Craig Erickson will conduct a double-blind, placebo-controlled clinical trial of AZD7325 in adults with Fragile X syndrome at Cincinnati Children’s Hospital.
+With a $51,000 grant from FRAXA Research Foundation, Dr. Craig Erickson conducting a double-blind, placebo-controlled clinical trial of AZD7325 in adults adults ages 18-50 with Fragile X syndrome at Cincinnati Children’s Hospital.
 The compound being studied is an investigational new drug from AstraZeneca that targets GABA (A) receptors.

 With a $66,714 grant from the FRAXA Research Foundation awarded over 2015-2017, Dr. Francois Corbin at the Universite of Sherbrooke will test the safety and synergistic effects of lovastatin and minocycline in patients with Fragile X syndrome.